vuestorefront/storefront-ui/apps/docs/components/blocks/Combobox.md

 ---
 layout: DefaultLayout
 hideBreadcrumbs: true
-description: The Combobox is a specialized input field designed for text-based searching on a website.
+description: The Combobox is a specialized input field designed for selecting options from long lists.
 hideToc: true
 ---

 # Combobox

-The Search is a specialized input field designed for text-based searching on a website.
-In the provided example, the block includes an additional feature that displays live hints suggestions (autocomplete) as the user types.
+The Combobox is a specialized input field designed for selecting from the options list by typing inside.

-The Search input is primarily utilized in the global navigation (see NavBarTop block).
-However, variants without autocomplete functionality are commonly employed on results pages.
+It allows users to speed up selecting by searching from limited number of options provided.

 ## Accessibility notes

-The Search fully supports the use of the keyboard.
-The transition from the search input to the hints list is handled by Tab key.
+The Combobox supports the use of the keyboard.
+The focus move from input field into the dropdown list and inside it is provided by arrow up/down keys.
+On escape key press you can go back to the input field, but when pressed inside input field it resets its content.

 ## Basic search

-Simple search with an autocomplete functionality.
-Give your users hints of what they may look for.
-In this example we use mock autocomplete example, make sure you provide real data.
+The Basic Combobox block shows how to select one of the country's names from the list by clicking on the dropdown or selecting from the keyboard.

 <Showcase showcase-name="Combobox/ComboboxBasic" style="min-height: 350px">